djcurill/two-wheels/README.md

 > [Year] [Brand] [Model] [... total crapshoot follows]

 The analysis I use to identify popular models uses large numbers to my advantage.
 It uses regular expressions to split the title on a word match with a brand name.
 I then take the first item to follow after the Brand, and that is more often than not the model of the bike.
+Typically patterns will emerge from the noise, and I use the marvellous `Counter` function from python to indentify most common bike models for each bike.
+The results of my analysis were then transcribed to the `bikes.json` file stored in the root directory.

 Future stages of this project will deal with handling the total shit show that follows the Bike Model of the title.
 Looking forward to it 🙈

+# Future Work / Wish List

+## Front End
+No project is complete without a frontend.
+I look forward to building a React / Redux front end that enables a user to enter their bike specs and receive a machine learning prediction that estimates the price of their bike.

+## Machine Learning & Data Scraping
+So many wishlists here, will have to break it down to bullet point form:
+1. Extract bike tier information from the title
+2. Key word extraction of bike descriptions using Natural Language Processing.
+Use NLP derived tags as model features.
+3. Computer vision problem on bike photos to detect bike quality factor 🤯 (maybe sell it to pink bike as a service hehe)

+Unfortunately, a lot of these goals will cost $$$ to fund data storage of photos, and unstructured text descriptions. :(

+## CI / CD
+Setup CI / CD pipelines for unit and integration tests.
+Don't see this being too hard.